Futrell/website/content/publication/erdmannal-acl-20/index.md

 ---
-title: "Unsupervised Acquisition of Inflectional Morphology"
+title: "The Paradigm Completion Problem"
 date: 2020-07-01
-publishDate: 2020-04-20T09:36:11.361703Z
+publishDate: 2020-05-03T13:16:45.662544Z
 authors: ["Alexander Erdmann", "Micha Elsner", "Shijie Wu", "Ryan Cotterell", "Nizar Habash"]
 publication_types: ["1"]
-abstract: "We address Paradigm Discovery, the problem of learning an inflectional system from raw corpus data alone.
-Using currently available resources, we present a framework for performing and evaluating this challenging task across a variety of languages.
-We propose a baseline system which uses embeddings and sequence alignment to cluster word forms by paradigm membership and by morphosyntactic properties.
-Then it uses a transformer to predict forms to fill any empty paradigm cells.
-Performance is better on clustering by paradigms than by morphosyntactic properties, while cell filling is most difficult.
-Our analysis suggests multiple inflection classes is the most pressing challenge for future work."
+abstract: "This work treats the paradigm discovery problem (PDP)—the task of learning an inflectional morphological system from unannotated sentences.
+We formalize the PDP and develop evaluation metrics for judging systems.
+Using currently available resources, we construct datasets for the task.
+We also devise a heuristic benchmark for the PDP and report empirical results on five diverse languages.
+Our benchmark system first makes use of word embeddings and string similarity to cluster forms by cell and by paradigm.
+Then, we bootstrap a neural transducer on top of the clustered data to predict words to realize the empty paradigm slots.
+An error analysis of our system suggests clustering by cell across different inflection classes is the most pressing challenge for future work.
+Our code and data are available at https://github.com/alexerdmann/ParadigmDiscovery."
 featured: false
 publication: "*Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics*"
 publication_short: "ACL"
 links:
-recent: true
 url_pdf: papers/erdmann+al.acl20.pdf
 ---